Insight - On Facebook, app makers face a treacherous path

 SAN FRANCISCO Last spring, the future for Viddy, a video-sharing Facebook app, seemed as sunny as Southern California's skies.

-But this month, the company fired its chief executive, laid off nearly half of its staff and blamed plummeting user numbers on something it once believed to be its ticket to success: Facebook Inc (FB.O).
+But this month, the company fired its chief executive, laid off nearly half of its staff and blamed plummeting user numbers on something it once believed to be its ticket to success: Facebook Inc.

 "Everyone has known for years that Facebook can be a huge driver of traffic, but Facebook also frequently changes who gets traffic," said Brian O'Malley, a Viddy director and a partner at venture capital firm Battery Ventures, which is an investor in Viddy.
 "We certainly didn't anticipate the decline."